 - You think it’s working, but the mask leaks.

 Even people who use PAP successfully experience mask leaks.
-Let’s take a closer look at kinds of leaks and what you can do about them.
+Let’s take a closer look at the various kinds of leaks and what you can do about them.

 What causes CPAP leaks?